aaron-ang/react-todo-app/README.md

 **NOTE**

-Functionality in GitHub page will not work as it is static and does not use a backend
+Functionality in GitHub page will not work as it is static and does not use a backend.
+Refer to walkthrough below for expected behavior

 ## Tech Stack
 * Frontend: React